insure logo

 Ellie Available Now

-How much is car insurance for 18-year-old males vs. 18-year-old females?
+How much is car insurance for 18-year-olds males vs. 18-year-olds females?

-The table below shows the average car insurance cost for an 18-year-old male added to a parent’s policy.
+The table below shows the average monthly car insurance costs for 18-year-olds drivers added to a parent’s policy, broken down by gender.

 *USAA is only available to military community members and their families.